 What Should I Do Yearly after I Form My Company?

-After forming a company in the US, you will become responsible for the State Franchise Tax which costs 300 USD annually.
-Franchise Tax is the fee as a compulsory requirement given by the state of Delaware for the right or privilege to own a Delaware company.
+After forming a company in the US, you will become responsible for the State Franchise Tax annually.
+Franchise Tax is a fee that is a compulsory requirement given by the state of Delaware for the right or privilege to own a Delaware company.
 The tax has no bearing on income or company activity; it is required by the state of Delaware to continue the permanent functional status of your company.
 The term “Franchise Tax” does not imply that your company is a franchise business.

 If you do not have a physical location in the state where your business is registered, in most states, you must select a registered agent to accept documents on your behalf.
 The state in which your work is recorded needs to know it has a contact individual for your business during working hours; therefore, PO boxes are not suitable addresses for registered agents.

-A registered agent accepts tax and legal papers on behalf of your business, making sure you don’t miss crucial knowledge regarding tax payments, cases, or decisions involving your business; a registered agent may or may not have a role in the processing of the market itself.
+A registered agent accepts tax and legal papers on behalf of your business, making sure you don’t miss crucial information regarding tax payments, cases, or decisions involving your business.
+A registered agent may or may not have a role in the processing of the market itself.